SOAR Fund Guidelines

 - Funding is available annually for any one author up to $1200.
 For example, a UMA author may only apply for one award per fiscal year, totaling $1200.

-- All works will be deposited on UMA Amherst ScholarWorks.
+- All works will be deposited in UMA Amherst ScholarWorks.

 NOTICE: UMA SOAR will provide funds on a first-come, first-serve basis, apportioned equitably to those with eligible publications, until UMA SOAR funds are exhausted.
-UMA SOAR cannot guarantee funding in advance, and authors should only consider themselves funded after their application is approved and they have received a notice of award.
+UMA SOAR cannot guarantee funding in advance, and authors should only consider themselves funded after their application is approved and they have received a notice of award from the UMA Libraries.

-The UMA SOAR is administered by the Scholarly Communication Department at the UMA Libraries.
+The UMA SOAR Fund is administered by the Scholarly Communication Department at the UMA Libraries.
 Applications are reviewed by an ad hoc team of reviewers, including librarians and faculty not affiliated with the application.
 Awards and lists of publications will be accumulated annually and posted at the University Library website.
 Funding for future years will be dependent on number of applications, available funds, and evaluations of the program.
 We encourage feedback about the program.
 Please contact ScholarWorks@library.umass.edu with your thoughts and feedback.